 Robust even under difficult acoustic conditions

 Intelligent speech input systems are increasingly being used as a user interface in human-technology interaction.
-The Branch Hearing, Speech and Audio Technology is working on speech detection systems that function robustly even under conditions with background noise and with a large distance between the microphone and speaker.
+The Division Hearing, Speech and Audio Technology is working on speech detection systems that function robustly even under conditions with background noise and with a large distance between the microphone and speaker.
 The scientists use current scientific findings from psychoacoustic and psychophysical fundamental research to develop algorithms with a minimum false recognition rate.
 The phonologically-based speech recognisers can even be adapted to the reduced articulation of stroke patients.

 Signal processing in embedded systems